bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-22-high-resolution-image-synthesis-and-semantic-manipulation-with-conditional-gans.md

 5. You are free to code in any framework of your choice.
 6. Dataset Recommended: **_Cityscapes_**
 7. You can use **_small part_** of the Dataset if you have machine limitations, **_more focus for this particular paper will be on your implementation and not high accuracy_**.
-8. Feel free to contact me in case of any doubt.

 **Side Notes:**
 1. For introduction to GANs, refer [https://medium.com/@jonathan_hui/gan-whats-generative-adversarial-networks-and-its-application-f39ed278ef09](https://medium.com/@jonathan_hui/gan-whats-generative-adversarial-networks-and-its-application-f39ed278ef09) .